 The switchboard was set up in a private home.
 A switchboard was run by a person, who was the operator of the switchboard.

 Telephone service arrived in Regina in 1887.
-The telephone exchange was set up in a bookstore.
+The telephone switchboard was set up in a bookstore.
 By 1905, there were about 2,000 phones in larger towns.

 This woman talks on the telephone at the telephone office in Girvin, SK in 1913.